Summons & Complaints

 Violations

 Municipal ordinances are passed to ensure the peace, health, and safety of the Village.
 Summons and complaint violations involve not only traffic offenses, but also general offense violations such as assault, shoplifting (under $2,000), public drunkenness, disturbances, animal control violations, and others of local concern.
-Greenwood Village, like most jurisdictions, have decriminalized certain offenses, however, a citation could still result in a jail sentence for some offenses.
+Greenwood Village, like most jurisdictions, has decriminalized certain offenses, however, a citation could still result in a jail sentence for some offenses.

 The Police Department typically gives citations for such offenses as traffic violations (for example, speeding, parking in a no-parking zone, failure to show proof of insurance or jaywalking).
 Additionally, the Police Department can issue citations for non-criminal ordinance offenses (such as minors in possession of alcohol and violations of Zoning Codes) which could result in a jail sentence.